 When you’re fishing for brown trout, you won’t have to work nearly as hard as you would for brook trout.
 Like mentioned earlier, brown trout live in 46 of the 50 United States!
 There’s likely a decent population near you.
 They’ll live in rivers, lakes and streams!
 As long as the water is 65 degrees or below, they’ll be okay.

 For spin fishing, you don’t need to vary much from a brook trout setup.
 A medium or light rod with 6 to 8 pound test is usually plenty of power for these fish.
-Mepps Spinners, Rooster Tails (buy one here) and Vibrax lures are all going to be the most successful!
-These lures have been around for years and they’re continually proving their worth.
+Mepps Spinners, Rooster Tails, and Vibrax lures are all going to be the most successful!
+These lures have been around for years and they’re continually proving their worth (see also our best lures for trout).

 A quick stop at a local fly shop or a call to the game and fish department is going to give you the most up to date information on these fish.